akheron/skijump3-remake/README.md

 - Also requires handling of global mutable state (there's lots of it), and porting I/O and other platform-specific code.

+**Phase 1.5: Verify**

+- Write supporting code to compare the original game's output to the remake's output.
+This will be used to verify that the remake is correct.
+- The initial idea is to allow recording input and output (pixels + palette) from the original game, and then replaying the input and comparing the outputs of the remake.

 **Phase 2: Refactor**

 - Refactor the code to be more idiomatic Rust.